MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/secure-devops.md

 - If a security vulnerability is found, how many code pushes and approvals are required before it lands in production?
 - and more.

 Not only is this table useful for debugging and static documentation, but also for team collaboration.
-It is transparent to developers where healthy friction has been introduced into the workflow to prioritize code quality and security.
+It's transparent to developers where healthy friction has been introduced into the workflow to prioritize code quality and security.
 More importantly, it shows the developer the expected path for code changes to reach production.

 Because DevOps is a journey, your Git access model isn't static.
 It will change and evolve as the teams find their own rhythms and mature.
 That's why it's important to store this documentation as close as possible to the code, for example, in the Git repositories.